- Parents Home

 - slow growth

-People with beta thalassemia major or intermedia usually have a buildup of iron in the body, either from the disease itself or from the repeated blood transfusions.
-Excess iron can damage the heart, liver, and endocrine system.
+People with beta thalassemia intermedia or major also buildup extra iron in the body, either from the disease itself or from frequent blood transfusions.
+Extra iron can damage the heart, liver, and endocrine system.

 People with beta thalassemia major may have other serious health problems, including:

-- bone deformities and broken bones from changes in the bone marrow (where RBCs are made)
+- bone deformities from changes in the bone marrow (where RBCs are made)

-- an enlarged spleen because the organ works harder than normal.
-Doctors might need to remove the spleen if it gets too big.
+- an enlarged spleen.
+Doctors might need to remove the spleen if it gets too big or causes pain.